codeforeurope/i18n-me/README.md

 ## The Rules

-The only rule is that you help translating at least one project to another language :)
+The only rule is that you help out translating to your own language :)

 This activity starts on January 1st 2017 and ends February 1st 2017.